-An Information Letter is a temporary document issued for the purpose of disseminating general tax information and to respond to technical questions from within the Commission which are not related to a specific set of facts.
+An Information Letter is a temporary document issued for the purpose of disseminating general tax information and to respond to technical questions from within the Department of Revenue which are not related to a specific set of facts.

 In September 1992, the Internal Revenue Service issued final regulations relating to the deposit of Federal withholding taxes.
-The regulations replace the current withholding tax deposit system with a new, simplified system.
-The new regulations are effective January 1, 1993.
-Since a special transitional rule for one year is provided, employers will not be required to adopt the new tax deposit system until January 1, 1994.
+The regulations replaced the current withholding tax deposit system with a new, simplified system.
+The new regulations were effective January 1, 1993, but employers were not required to adopt the new tax deposit system until January 1, 1994.